 Anirudh N Kulkarni

-Hi, my name is Anirudh Kulkarni and I'm 23 years old.
-I'm from Bangalore, India, and am currently pursuing the master's programme in Engineering Design, Mechatronics track, at KTH.
-My programme is conducted by the School of Industrial Engineering and Management, and I have all my classes at the Valhallavägen campus.
-I completed my bachelors in Mechanical Engineering from PES University, India.
-I love to swim, go biking, and play any other sport because this allows me to go out, meet new people, and have fun.
+Anirudh Kulkarni is from Bangalore, India.
+He completed his bachelors in Mechanical Engineering from PES University, India.
+He loves to swim, go biking, and play any other sport because this allows him to go out, meet new people, and have fun.

 What made you choose KTH?